DesislavaNaydenova/pp5_cherry_leaves_mildew_detection/README.md

 1. Conduct a study to identify and visually differentiate healthy cherry leaves from those affected by powdery mildew.
 2. Create a predictive model that can accurately classify a cherry leaf as healthy or mildew-affected.

+## Project Management

+To streamline development, track tasks, and plan future improvements, this project uses a Kanban board.
+You can view the board here: [Kanban Board](your-kanban-board-link).

+The board includes columns for:
+- To Do: Tasks planned for the project.
+- In Progress: Tasks currently being worked on.
+- Done: Completed tasks.
+- Future Improvements: Enhancements planned for upcoming versions.

-## Hypothesis and how to validate?
+## Hypothesis and how to validate? 🔍

 - **Hypothesis**: A machine learning model, particularly a Convolutional Neural Network (CNN), can accurately classify cherry leaf images as either healthy or mildew-affected, meeting a target accuracy of 97%.